hughsio/dmv-event-hub/README.md

 * If you have issues check the issues page [Issues](https://github.com/hughsio/dmv-event-hub/issues)

 ## 📄 License
-* Name of license (MIT, Apache, etc.)
+* MIT License.
-* A short statement (e.g., "This project is licensed under the MIT License.")
+* This project is licensed under the MIT License."

 ## 🙏 Acknowledgments
-* Mentors, resources, or libraries that inspired the project
+* DC.gov Events API for providing event data.

+* Flask Documentation for guidance on backend development.

+* Our mentor, Jane Doe, for her invaluable advice on data pipelines.